How to Become a Clinical Psychologist

 August 8, 2024

-A clinical psychologist is a person who is trained to evaluate, diagnose and treat psychological problems and mental and emotional disorders.
+To become a clinical psychologist a person should be trained to evaluate, diagnose and treat psychological problems and mental and emotional disorders.
 Clinical psychologists and other mental health professionals work hard to advance knowledge about mental health and wellbeing, delivering therapy, counselling and other research-backed interventions.

 Positive Psychology Techniques Training